No Tags Found!

 Amend(0)

-There is no such right conferred on the employers.
-By terminating the employment of a casual worker in a six-month period, what the employers get is that they can avoid paying gratuity.
-However, that is also risky because the right of any worker to get compensation for retrenchment, considering continuity of service for gratuity, etc., is not just six months but it is 240 days in 12 months or 120 days in a six-month period.
+There is no such right conferred on employers.
+By terminating the employment of a casual worker within a six-month period, employers aim to avoid paying gratuity.
+However, this is risky because the right of any worker to receive compensation for retrenchment, considering continuity of service for gratuity, is not just six months but 240 days in 12 months or 120 days in a six-month period.

-Therefore, if the employer is giving a break of one or two days after 6 months of continuous employment, the employer will never earn anything.
-At the same time, if the employee has rendered 240 days in 12 months, he will get a lien on employment.
-Though he cannot demand regularization, he can claim compensation if he is asked to leave forever.
+Therefore, if the employer provides a break of one or two days after six months of continuous employment, the employer will not gain any benefit.
+At the same time, if the employee has completed 240 days in 12 months, he will have a lien on employment.
+Although he cannot demand regularization, he can claim compensation if he is asked to leave permanently.

 From India, Kannur